zhangwei03020915/abp/docs/en/Blog-Posts/2024-11-19 v9_0_Release_Stable/post.md

 abp update
 ```

-> You can run this command in the root folder of your solution.
+You can run this command in the root folder of your solution to update all ABP related packages.

+> Please note that ABP CLI & ABP Studio only upgrade the related ABP packages, so you need to upgrade the other packages for .NET 9.0 manually.

 ## Migration Guides